savaslabs/autism-case-study/README.md

 127.0.0.1  mydrupalsite.dev
 `

-Copy the initial seed database from default/database.sql to docker-runtime/mariadb-init/database.sql

 * Run `make install`
 * If the drush alias file does not copy properly (all of the drush steps will throw an error), run `make initialize`.